Representation of the People Act, 1951

-The Representation of the People Act, 1951 is an act of Parliament of India to provide for the conduct of election of the Houses of Parliament and to the House or Houses of the Legislature of each State, the qualifications and disqualifications for membership of those Houses, what constitute corrupt practices and other offences at or in connection with such elections and the determination of disputes arising out of or in connection with such elections.
-It was introduced in Parliament by law minister Dr. B.R.
-Ambedkar.
-The Act was enacted by the provisional parliament under Article 327 of the Indian Constitution, before the first general election.
+The Representation of the People Act, 1951 is an Act of the Parliament of India that provides for the conduct of elections to the Houses of Parliament and to the Houses of the legislatures of each state, the qualifications and disqualifications for membership, corrupt practices and electoral offences, and the resolution of election disputes.
+It was introduced in Parliament by law minister Dr. B. R. Ambedkar.
+The Act was enacted by the provisional Parliament under Article 327 of the Constitution of India, before the first general election.

 Background

-An elected constituent assembly was set up on 9 December 1946 to frame the constitution of India.
-Most of the articles of the constitution came into force on 26 January 1950, commonly known as the Republic Day.
-Part XXI of the constitution contained the transitional provisions.
-Articles 379 and 394 of Part XXI which contained provisions for provisional parliament and other articles which contained provisions like citizenship, came into force on 26 November 1949, the date on which the constitution was adopted.
-The provisional parliament enacted the Act vide Act No.43 of 1951 for the first general election conducted on 25 October 1951.
-The basic qualification to represent the people is Indian citizenship and not disqualified to vote under section 16 of the Representation of People Act, 1950 read with Part II and VII of this act.
+An elected Constituent Assembly was set up on 9 December 1946 to frame the Constitution of India.
+Most provisions of the Constitution came into force on 26 January 1950, known as Republic Day.
+Transitional provisions under Part XXI enabled the functioning of a provisional Parliament, which enacted this Act for the first general elections held in 1951–52.

+The basic qualification to represent the people is Indian citizenship and eligibility to vote under the Representation of the People Act, 1950.